mdsportz21/thisorthatsvc/design.md

 * TEAM has name, ID, image link
 * PARTICIPANT is a TEAM with a SEED
   * SEED is a unique identifier (number)
-* MATCHUP has two PARTICIPANTS, a WINNER, and a source MATCHUP
+* MATCHUP has two PARTICIPANTS and a source MATCHUP
-* WINNER is a PARTICIPANT
-* BRACKET is the final MATCHUP, has an ID, user, created timestamp, last modified timestamp, hash of FIELD, hash of SEEDING
+* BRACKET is the final MATCHUP, has an ID, user, created timestamp, last modified timestamp, hash of tuple of FIELD, hash of tuple of SEEDING
   * FIELD is a set of TEAMS
   * SEEDING is a set of PARTICIPANTS

 ## Collections